riboseinc/digicert-cli/README.md

 ..........................id=xxxx08 price=xxxx, product_name_id="ssl_plus">
 ```

-But if you don't care about that much of data and only need the `ID` then you
+Lots of information?
+Well, if you don't need that much details and only need the
-can pass the `--quiet` flags to reduce the noises and retrieve only the id.
+`ID` then you can pass the `--quiet` flags and it will only print the order id.

 #### Reissue an order

-To reissue a non-expired order we can use the `reissue` interface and pass the
+To reissue a non-expired order we can use the `order reissue` command and pass
-order id to it.
+the order id.
 By default it will reissue the order using the existing details
-but if we want to update the `CSR` then we can pass the certificate file as
+but we can update that by passing the certificate CSR as`--crt`
-`--crt`.

 ```sh
 $ digicert order reissue 12345 --crt path_to_the_new_csr.csr